wpilibsuite/frc-docs/source/docs/contributing/build-instructions.rst

 Building PDF
 ------------

+.. warning:: Please note that PDF build on Windows may result in distorted images for SVG content.
+This is due to a lack of librsvg2-bin support on Windows.

 Type the command ``.\make latexpdf`` to generate PDF content.
 The PDF is located in the ``build/latex`` directory at the root of the repository.